-- Hair loss due to chemotherapy.
-It may impact your perceived body image.
-This could affect her attitude to and desire for sexual activity.
+- Hair loss due to chemotherapy, may impact your perceived body image and this could affect her attitude to and desire for sexual activity.

 - Chemotherapy may cause symptoms of menopause in women who have not experienced it earlier.
 Some of these symptoms, such as vaginal dryness and low mood, can impact your sex life.

 Sometimes during the treatment of ovarian cancer, you may need a hysterectomy, a surgical procedure that removes the uterus, or an oophorectomy, which is the removal of one or both.

 Removing the uterus or both ovaries can trigger early menopause in people who have not already experienced it.